MichielNoback/java_jupyterbook/01_getting_started/objects_and_classes.md

 :::{note}
 Unlike Python, Java also has non-object types.
-These are the *primitive* types representing numbers and booleans (logicals).
+These are the *primitive* types representing numbers and booleans (logical values).
 They are easily recognized because there are only a few and their names start with lowercase: `int`, `double` etc.
 They are discussed in detail in chapter {doc}`/02_syntax/data_types`
 :::